NiallG1/NiallG1/README.md

 ## 🚀 About Me

-🎓 My name is Niall Garvey and I am an **Bioinformatician** specializing in writing software for a range of genomic analysis projects.
+🎓 My name is Niall Garvey and I am a **Bioinformatician** specializing in writing software for a range of genomic analysis projects.
 I have a Bachelors in Genetics & Molecular Biology (UCD) and a Masters (NUIG) in **Computational Genomics**.

 👨‍💻 My previous projects include writing an **Infulenza analysis pipeline** for the **National Virus Laboratory UCD (NVRL)** to provide variant analysis on currently circulating strains of Influenza.
 I also constructed a database of all the NVRL's publications which is self updating on a monthly basis.